kandolfp/ws22-ulg-python-git-docker/pages/git/basics.md

 - Merging of branches
 - Cherry picking
 - Reverting commits
-- `git blame` to find out where this line of code come from
+- `git blame` to find out where this line of code comes from
 - and so much more